Will Your Insurance Cover Garage Door Repair?

-Then call your insurance company's emergency number and ask for their instructions; they may require you to deal only with a garage door repair service from their approved list.
+Then call your insurance company's emergency number and ask for their instructions; they may require you to hire a garage door repair service only from their approved list.
 After the police have checked the scene, ask for a copy of their report and hold on to it -- you will most likely need to submit it as backup for your insurance claim.

 Have the door taken care of ASAP, so that your garage and your home are not vulnerable to further criminal attacks.
 Make sure that the access door leading from the garage into the house is securely locked at all times.